The Stages of Grieving The Loss Of A Relationship

 Acceptance

-Additionally, don’t assume you have to go through the stages of grieving on your own.
-While family and friends can help, it might benefit you to work with a therapist like me.
-Therapy can help you better understand your feelings, so you can process them in healthy, effective ways, so reach out and we can talk.
+Don’t assume you have to go through the stages of grieving on your own.
+While family and friends can help, it might benefit you to explore individual psychotherapy.
+Therapy can help you better understand your feelings, so you can process them in healthy, effective ways.
+Reach out to me to request a free phone consult and we can explore how therapy can help you come to terms with your loss.